ckhai01/tp/docs/UserGuide.md

     - Start GreyBook again.
       *(`preferences.json` is in the same folder as your `.jar`, or in your app data folder depending on OS.)*

-2. **Help window stays minimized if you run `help` again.**
-   **Fix:**
-    - Manually restore the minimized Help window from your taskbar/dock.
-    - Close it if you want to reopen it fresh.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary